 The growing use of gelatin in applications such as food and beverage, pharmaceuticals and nutraceuticals is expected to drive the demand for gelatin over the forecast period.
 Gelatin is mainly used on account of its unique characteristics such as stabilization, binding, emulsification, and gelling.
 With the increase in awareness among people regarding healthy and nutritious diet and increasing disposable income, the demand for energy drinks and processed food is expanding, which in turn is fueling the demand for gelatin as a supplement.
 Pricing is one of the important factors that impact the market on a global as well as regional level.
 High import duty taxes levied by the government, coupled with a rise in demand for sports and energy drinks are likely to impact the gelatin prices.

 Raw Material Insights

-Food and beverage was the largest application segment for the gelatin market accounting for 28% of global demand in 2013.
+Food and beverage were the largest application segment for the gelatin market accounting for 28% of global demand in 2013.
 This is largely due to the increase in demand for healthy, low fat and high protein food among people.
-Gelatin used sport drinks are preferred over conventional sports drinks as they provide proteins as well in addition to carbohydrates & electrolytes.
+Gelatin used sports drinks are preferred over conventional sports drinks as they provide proteins as well in addition to carbohydrates & electrolytes.
 Nutraceuticals followed food and beverage application in terms of volume of gelatin consumed accounting for 25% of the global demand in 2013.
-Its excellent solubility, neutral taste and odor make it easy to integrate in drinks.
-It is also use in dietary supplements, genetically modified and processed foods such as cereals, soups, and beverages due to their rich protein content.
-The other key applications of gelatin included in the study are pharmaceuticals, photography and cosmetics among others.
+Its excellent solubility, neutral taste, and odor make it easy to integrate into drinks.
+It is also used in dietary supplements, genetically modified and processed foods such as cereals, soups, and beverages due to their rich protein content.
+The other key applications of gelatin included in the study are pharmaceuticals, photography, and cosmetics among others.